Jeimer Candelario Player Props: Nationals vs. Angels

 Jeimer Candelario At The Plate

-- Candelario is batting .195 with a double, two home runs and two walks.
+- Candelario has a double, two home runs and two walks while hitting .217.

-- Candelario is batting .182 with one homer during his last games and is on a four-game hitting streak.
+- Candelario enters this game on a five-game hitting streak.
+In his last games, he's hitting .261 with one homer.

-- Candelario has picked up a hit in seven games this season (70.0%), including one multi-hit game.
+- This year, Candelario has totaled at least one hit in eight of 11 games (72.7%), and had multiple hits twice.

-- He has homered in two of 10 games played this season, and in 4.5% of his plate appearances.
+- In 11 games played this year, he has hit a homer in two of them.

-- In three games this season, Candelario has picked up an RBI, with more than one RBI once.
+- In four games this season (36.4%), Candelario has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once four times this year (40.0%), including one multi-run game.
+- He has scored at least one run four times this year (36.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.